 26. The National Hotel (extant), Lot 415, corner High and Market Streets.

-27. The Oddfellows Hotel, now Norfolk Hotel, Lot 167, corner of Norfolk Street and South Terrace.
+27. The Oddfellows Hotel, now Norfolk Hotel (but only half of it is extant), Lot 167, corner of Norfolk Street and South Terrace.

 28. The Pearlers Hotel, later Terminus Hotel (extant), Lot 120, 18 Pakenham Street, corner of Leake St.